Espressif ESP32-H2

 2nd stage bootloader is used).
 For compatibility among other SoCs and future options

-If other features are required, an externally-built 2nd stage bootloader is needed.
+If features like Flash Encryption are required, an externally-built 2nd stage bootloader is needed.

 among other SoCs and future options of 2nd stage bootloaders, the commands